 ☑ (A) We prioritise the most strategically important companies in our portfolio.
-Describe how you do this:

-Per our Stewardship Policy (page 5 https://docfinder.bnpparibas-am.com/api/files/4325252A-11B4-45A4-AEB1-89BD05503BBF), our decision to engage with a company is two-fold, topical and practical.
+Per our Stewardship Policy, our decision to engage with a company is two-fold, topical and practical.
 In particular, we prioritise companies based on the following considerations, aimed to select the most strategic companies to engage with: "The size of our holdings", "Reasonable access to the company, directly or via our JVs or Delegated managers", "Our past experience of engagement with the company and the company's degree of responsiveness to the issue".